superhero/shift/README.md

 *Dual licensed under the MIT and GPL version 3 licenses.*

-*Version: 0.2*
+*Version: 0.3*

 ## What's this
-This is a module based JavaScript framework using the MVP and event bus patterns.
+This is a module based JavaScript framework using an MVP and event bus pattern.

 This is a only meant to work as an architectural frame.
 It's not meant to draw you away from any framework/library you are currently using.
-This merely completes your application with a *(hopefully)* better structure.
+This merely completes your application with, hopefully, better structure.

 I started designing this when I noticed that my front-end coding often ended up in spaghetti code ones the projects grew.